ceph/ceph/README.md

 	./install-deps.sh

-Note: libsnappy-dev and libleveldb-dev are not available upstream for natty, oneiric, and squeeze.
+Note: libsnappy-dev and libleveldb-dev are not available upstream for Debian Squeeze.
 Backports for Ceph can be found at ceph.com/debian-leveldb.

 rpm-based
 ---------